khadija1205/Zeal-Nexus/README.md

 ![Gate_Pass](./src/GithubImages/git4.png)

-### Attendance with Face and Location Verification
+### Attendance with Location Verification
-- Students' attendance will be marked after face and location verification.
+- Students' attendance will be marked after location verification.
 - The system checks if the student is not on leave before verifying the location.
-- Students need to scan their face for attendance verification.

 ![Attendance](./src/GithubImages/git5.png)